wesleybits/LambdaFall/README.md

 ## Details:

 This calculator features implicit currying and lexical scope.
-It has no tail-call optimisation.
+It has no tail-call optimization.
 It is call-by-value, so be very weary when using it;
 the Y-Combinator will end your session very quickly, for example.